-While it’s quite possible you’ve tasted horseradish (Armoracia rusticana) and appreciated its sinus-clearing and deliciously flavorful bite, has it ever occurred to you to grow it?
+Most of us have tasted horseradish (Armoracia rusticana) and appreciated its sinus-clearing and deliciously flavorful bite, but has it ever occurred to you to grow it?

-How fun would it be to mix up a batch of Bloody Mary drinks for your brunch guests, using your own homegrown horseradish?
+How fun would it be to mix up a batch of Bloody Marys for your brunch guests, using your own homegrown horseradish?

 Pair those classic morning drinks with some peeled and cocktail-sauced shrimp, also featuring your new crop, and your guests will be in awe.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.